 So put on your pajamakkahs — it’s almost time for Hanukkah.

 Hanukkah pajamas for babies and kids:

 More llamas!
 Hurrah!
 These pajamas are a bit more intricate, with a llama print on the bottoms and an adorable llama on the top.
-You can get a boys or a girls version — the boy (?!) llama has glasses and a bow and the girl (?!) llama has a bow in her ear and a scarf.
-I do believe neither are scientifically accurate portrayal of male and female llama, but they are pretty darn cute!
+You can get a boy or a girls version — the boy (?!) llama has glasses and a bow and the girl (?!) llama has a bow in her ear and a scarf.
+I do believe neither are a scientifically accurate portrayal of male and female llama, but they are pretty darn cute!

 These white pajamas have a lovely, classic print — and especially love the twirly girl’s nightgown.
 Who doesn’t love a good nightgown?
 Nobody!

 Hanukkah pajamas for grown-ups: